 Median/Percentiles determined by Pearl Meyer using Standard & Poor's Capital IQ Service and Peer Group company information.
-The financial information referenced above was derived from data as of July 31, 2020.
+The financial information referenced above was derived from data as of June 30, 2021 and used by the Committee to determine the appropriateness of the Peer Group in the third quarter of 2021 for 2022 executive compensation decisions.

 The Committee utilizes the Peer Group as a reference point for decisions relating to our executive compensation program involving our named executive officers.
 Executive compensation data from the Peer Group is aggregated by the compensation consultant and presented to the Committee in summary form.
 The Committee reviews the aggregated data to obtain a general understanding of current executive compensation practices utilized by our Peer Group.
-The Committee also utilizes the data as a market check that the Company's pay practices are generally competitive and fulfill the Committee's stated goal of attracting and retaining its named executive officers.
+The Committee also utilizes the data as a market check that the Company's pay practices are generally competitive and to fulfill the Committee's stated goal of attracting and retaining its named executive officers.
 The Committee does not target specific levels of executive compensation as compared to the Peer Group.

-On an annual basis, the compensation consultant provides a competitive market assessment, which includes a report on the compensation of our named executive officers, relative to a market median (developed based on an analysis of the compensation elements from the Peer Group, along with executive compensation data from published compensation surveys).
+On an annual basis, the compensation consultant provides a competitive market assessment which includes a report on the compensation of our named executive officers, relative to a market median (developed based on an analysis of the compensation elements from the Peer Group, along with executive compensation data from published compensation surveys).
 The Committee considers the competitive market assessment when making its final executive compensation decisions.
-It is the Committee's current intention to continue annual competitive market assessments to evaluate whether our senior executives are compensated appropriately in terms of levels and design.

-2021 Executive Compensation Program in Detail
+2022 Executive Compensation Program in Detail